open-component-model/ocm-k8s-toolkit/README.md

 > **NOTE:** The other fields are common to all the custom resources and are
 > therefore explained in a separate dedicated *common fields* section below.

-##### Technical Details

-As a result of a successful reconciliation, the *component controller* produces an *artifact*.
-The *artifact* is list of all *component descriptors* contained in the transitive closure (in other words, the whole tree of component references) of the *latest relevant version* of the *component* currently being reconciled.

-The reasoning behind this is that the *component controller* has to download (and calculate the digest) of each *component descriptor* anyway, in order to (recursively) verify the signature.
-As this download can be a quite expensive process (depending on the size of the *component version tree*) it is worth trying to prevent repeating it.

-Within the *Resource* custom resource, the *ocm resource* to be downloaded and exposed as *artifact* by the *resource controller* is specified by a
-***relative** resource reference*, thus, by a path of *component references* with the *component version* currently being reconciled as the *root*.
-To resolve this path, the *resource controller* would have to download all the *component versions* that are part of this path of *component references*.
-After that, to verify the *resource*, the downloaded content has to be digested and compared with the digest in the *component descriptor*.
-To ensure that the digest within the *component descriptor* has not been tempered with, the *resource controller* would **again** have to verify the signature.
-As already explained above for the *component controller*, to do this, the *resource controller* would also have to download the *component descriptors* of the whole subtree of *component versions* below the *component version* containing the resource.

-Instead, the *resource controller* uses the list of already **verified** *component descriptors* exposed as *artifact* by the *component controller* to resolve the *relative resource reference* as well as to compare and verify the digest of the resource.

 #### Resource

 The *Resource* is a custom resource specifying an *ocm resource* to be